Rudwaan/Airbnb-Case-Study/README.md

 The different leaders at Airbnb want to understand some important insights based on various attributes in the dataset so as to increase the revenue such as -

-1 Which type of hosts to acquire more and where?
+Which type of hosts to acquire more and where?
-2 The categorisation of customers based on their preferences.
- -What are the neighbourhoods they need to target?
+The categorisation of customers based on their preferences. what are the neighbourhoods they need to target?
- -What is the pricing ranges preferred by customers?
+What is the pricing ranges preferred by customers?
- -The various kinds of properties that exist w.r.t. customer preferences.
+The various kinds of properties that exist w.r.t. customer preferences.
- -Adjustments in the existing properties to make it more customer-oriented.
+Adjustments in the existing properties to make it more customer-oriented.
-3 What are the most popular localities and properties in New York currently?
+What are the most popular localities and properties in New York currently?
-4 How to get unpopular properties more traction? and so on...
+How to get unpopular properties more traction? and so on...